-While we all enjoy freshly smoked fresh turkey as the main centerpiece during the holidays.
+Do you enjoy freshly smoked fresh turkey during the holidays?

-The much easier and more convenient alternative is to buy one already smoked and heat it before serving.
+The much easier and more convenient alternative is to buy one already smoked.

 You might think that pre-cooked smoked turkey drumsticks lack the juiciness of a fresh smoked turkey when warmed.